jeetsukumaran/delineate/src/delineate-docs/source/workflow1.rst

         *.species.trees

 This will discard the first 250 of the 1000 samples from each replicate as burn-in, merge the results, and select the Maximum Clade Credibility Tree (MCCT) as the summary topology, with branch lengths set such that the internal node ages are the mean of the the corresponding node ages across all post-burnin samples.
+The result of this can be found here: :filepath:`lionepha/03-population-tree-estimation/lionepha-p095-hkyg.mcct-mean-age.tree.nex`.
 This population-level phylogeny will be one of the two primary inputs to |delineate|.

 Stage III.
 Assignment of Known vs. Unknown Species Identities